 Two Illinois Grants in Place recipients were recognized by the Rural Schools Collaborative and the Central Illinois Rural School Partnership on Wednesday, October 12.
 Pam Evans, Jefferson Elementary School (Charleston) sixth grade teacher, and William Gherardini, Williams Elementary School (Mattoon) kindergarten teacher, were presented with Grants in Place poster awards by Dr. Brian Reid from the Central Illinois Rural School Partnership/Eastern Illinois University and the Rural Schools Collaborative's Gary Funk.

 The presentation included a special thanks to Rural Schools Collaborative partners the Association of Illinois Rural and Small Schools and the Southeastern Illinois Community Foundation.
 These two organizations provided support funding for the two place-based projects.
-The new Central Illinois Rural School Partnership was established in conjunction with a 2016 planning grant from the Rural Schools Collaborative.
+The new Central Illinois Rural School Partnership was established in conjunction with a 2016 planning grant from Rural Schools Collaborative.

 The presentations recognized the following grants: